strangedev/prgpr/Milestone2_README.txt

         the new structure.

-    4.3 Debbuging
+    4.3 Debugging
     -------------

         After testing was possible, following bugs were found:

         Not all links were found and inserted.
-        Exeptions were not thrown.
+        Exceptions were not thrown.

         Kyle:   Testing, Transaction model
         Lisa:   Testing, LinkExtraction